Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

   conn.close()

 ```
-change the file permissions: `chmod u+x backend-flask/bin/db/test`
+Change the file permissions: `chmod u+x backend-flask/bin/db/test`

+#### Health-check (Backend)
-The next step is to create a health check of our `backend-flask` container
+Create a health check of our `backend-flask` container.
-add the following code inside the app.py and optionally remove the rollbar test.
+Add the following code to `app.py` and optionally comment out the rollbar test to disable it.

 ```
 @app.route('/api/health-check')